mrachinskiy/jewelcraft/README.md

 ### Known issues

+* Product Report/Gem Map:
+  * Gems from hidden collections appear in report, this happens when collection is hidden with  `Hide in Viewport` (eye icon), instead use `Disable in Viewports` (display icon) or `Exclude from View Layer` (checkbox left from collection).
+* Translations:
   * Product Report gem table is misaligned when using Chinese as report language, use Gem Map as a workaround.
   * If Chinese characters are not displaying, enable `Preferences` → `Interface` → `Translation` property.

 ### Translations